 There are no episodes of low blood sugar level, unless the person is taking insulin or certain diabetes medicines.

-It can be prevented or delayed with a healthy lifestyle, including maintaining a healthy weight, eating sensibly, and exercising regularly.
+It can be prevented or delayed with a healthy lifestyle.
+This includes staying at a healthy weight, eating sensibly, and exercising regularly.

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.